The CHE University Ranking, first published 1998, is the most comprehensive and detailed ranking of German higher education

 operation with Stiftung Warentest.
 The first ranking analysed business administration and chemistry programmes.
 In subsequent years, the

 range of subjects analysed has been continually expanded.
-From 1999 until 2004, the ranking was issued with the German magazine
+From 1999 until 2004, the ranking was issued with the German magazine stern.

-collection and analysis.
+analysis.
 The co-operation partner DIE ZEIT is in charge of publication, sales and marketing.